-Project developers/aggregators act as official agents to the Reserve on behalf of project participants and are ultimately responsible for submitting all required forms and complying with the terms of this protocol.
-Project developers/aggregators manage the flow of ongoing monitoring and verification reports to the Reserve and may engage in other project development activities such as developing monitoring plans, modeling emission reductions, managing data collection and retention etc., or may hire technical contractors to perform these services on their behalf.
-The scope of project developer/aggregator services is negotiated between the project participants and the project developer/aggregator and should be reflected in contracts between the project participants and the project developer/aggregator.
+Project developers/aggregators act as official representatives to the Reserve on behalf of project participants and are ultimately responsible for submitting all required forms and complying with the terms of this protocol.
+Project developers/aggregators manage the flow of ongoing monitoring and verification reports to the Reserve and may engage in other project

-&lt;sup>13 As the protocol expands in future versions, primary crops with cultivation cycles of less than a year (e.g. lettuce) or more than a year (e.g. perennials) may be included, which would likely necessitate changes in the definition of "cultivation cycle" as approximately 365 days.
+13 As the protocol expands in future versions, primary crops with cultivation cycles of less than a year (e.g. lettuce) or more than a year (e.g. perennials) may be included, which would likely necessitate changes in the definition of "cultivation cycle" as approximately 365 days.